 Let’s step back and look at the big picture.
 Why does this matter?
 How is this relevant to me as a day trader?
 Why do I need to pay attention to something I am not trading?
-Simply because of MARKET SENTIMENT and MARKET BREADTH are the wind beneath that stock you want to trade’s wings!!
+Because MARKET SENTIMENT and MARKET BREADTH are the wind beneath that stock, you want to trade’s wings!!

 The TICK index is recording the buying and selling action of an entire index.
-This tells us how many stocks are selling “at or below” asking price and how many stocks are being bought “at or above asking price”.
+This tells us how many stocks are selling “at or below” the asking price and how many stocks are being bought “at or above the asking price.”

 How aggressive are buyers overall “at this moment in time”?
 Is this behavior only happening on one market index?
 Or is this aggressive buying happening on all market indexes at once?

-If all major markets suddenly have aggressive sellers, then I would want to know this and maybe not take a position until I found out why.
-If all the markets suddenly have aggressive buyers, then perhaps a highly liquid ETF like $SPY will be in play for a quick scalping play.
-There’s momentum created by this sudden buyers’ market.
+If all major markets suddenly have aggressive sellers, I would want to know this and not take a position until I find out why.
+If all the markets suddenly have aggressive buyers, then a highly liquid ETF like $SPY will be in play for a quick scalping play.
+This sudden buyers’ market creates momentum.

 Now that we know why it is important, how can we use this information to trade?
-Understanding the TICK index offers traders a short-term perspective of overall market SENTIMENT.
+Understanding the TICK index offers traders a short-term perspective of the overall market SENTIMENT.

-The ratio of stocks on an up-tick versus the number of stocks on a down-tick present a short-term actionable data point.
+The ratio of stocks on an up-tick versus the number of stocks on a down-tick presents a short-term actionable data point.
 How can we day trade with these indicators, especially low float stocks?